-A chemical peel is an aesthetic procedure performed to achieve better skin tone and to remove fine lines, especially on the face.
+A chemical peel is an aesthetic procedure performed to achieve better skin tone and to remove fine lines on the face.
+Contact our office in Birmingham today to learn more about chemical peels.

 Chemical peel removes outer layers of skin which are damaged by age, sun, acne, wrinkles, or pigmentation problems.
 Removing the outer skin prompts the body to generate a new layer of skin cells which are tainted by the previous skin condition.
 Chemical peels may not be appropriate for darker skin complexions.